FuelLabs/fuels-ts/apps/docs/src/guide/predicates/index.md

 # Predicates

-Predicates in Sway are specific types of programs that return a boolean value.
-Since they are pure functions, they do not produce side effects.
+Predicates in Sway are specific types of programs that return a boolean value, meaning they function like rules that a transaction must follow to be valid.
+These predicates are pure functions, which means they don't cause any unintended side effects.

+The key difference here is that instead of checking these rules directly on the blockchain, we check them 'off' the blockchain first.
+Once we're confident they're valid, we then record the transaction on the blockchain.

+This method is not only more efficient but also helps to prevent traffic jams on the network and makes transactions cheaper.
+It does so by reducing the need for repetitive calculations on the blockchain.

 ## Instantiating predicates